egil/bootstrap.net/README.md

 # Strongly typed Bootstrap in Blazor/Razor Components #
+**NOTE:** Very experimental at the moment.
+Feedback is very welcome.
+**NOTE:** Documentation is far from complete.
+[TestClient](tests/Egil.BlazorComponents.Bootstrap.TestClient/) *may* contain a working examples of how to use this library.

 ## Usage
 Add the following to your `_ViewImports.cshtml`, e.g. in the root of your application.